Applying for flexible working

 - details of how the employee wants to work flexibly and when they want to start

-- an explanation of how they think flexible working might affect the business and how this could be dealt with, eg if they’re not at work on certain days
+- an explanation of how they think flexible working might affect the business and how this could be dealt with, for example if they’re not at work on certain days

 - a statement saying if and when they’ve made a previous application